jboonstra/biblesearch_api_docs/tags.md

 Returns the tag identified by ID=1.

+### GET /tags/tagname.xml

+For convenience, you may also retrieve tags by name.
+If the tag includes multiple words, please replace the spaces in the tags with the plus symbol like: love+and+understanding

 ## Show with verses

 ### GET /tags/1.xml?include=verses

-You may pass an *include* query parameter with value *verses* with your request to retrieve the verse(s) your tag is assigned to.
+You may pass an *include* query parameter with value *verses* with your request to retrieve the verse(s) a tag is assigned to.

+### GET /users/1/tags/1.xml?include=verses

+Similarly, you may retrieve verses *you* have tagged by passing an *include* query parameter with value *verses* with your request to retrieve the verse(s) your tag is assigned to.

+For both situations, you may also replace the tag ID with the tag name: .../tags/1.xml?include=verses becomes .../tags/tagname?include=verses

 ## Create